Helekin/javascript-06-easy-pseudo-shop/README.md

 ### Prerequisites

-- Use any code editor
+- You can use any code editor for this project.

 ### Installation

-1. Clone the repo
+1. Clone the repository:

 ```sh
 git clone https://github.com/Helekin/javascript-06-easy-pseudo-shop.git